fortran-lang/stdlib/doc/specs/stdlib_hash_functions.md

 A hash function can also be used to generate a checksum to verify that data has not changed.
-The Fortran Standard Library therefore provides procedures to compute hash codes and scalar hashes, and derived types implementing hash tables.
+The Fortran Standard Library therefore provides procedures to compute hash codes and scalar hashes.
 This document only discusses the hash codes and scalar hashes in the library.